Petro-piracy in the Gulf of Guinea: Root causes

 There are many different root causes and drivers for petro-piracy.
 First, corruption is a major root cause and driver of petro-piracy, as well as piracy for kidnappings, in the Gulf of Guinea.
 Following Wawro, “corruption is increasingly understood as a threat to stability and peace, weakening public trust in the state, and fuelling the narratives of violent none-state actors.”.
 Corruption is linked to the region's immense amount of oil resources, making oil a resource curse where oil, through corruption, leads to poor development, economic depredation, and social unrest and conflicts due to anger and a feeling of injustice.
 As a result, this corruption means for instance that a very oil-rich area like the Niger Delta in Nigeria hasn't received the benefits from the heavy oil production, causing social unrest, criminal activities and militancy to rise, which consequently led to the appearance of the practice of petro-piracy, e.g. in 2008 when MEND from the Niger Delta attacked the floating oil production platform 100 km from shore in Nigeria.
 Therefore, corruption is a root cause for petro-piracy in the Gulf of Guinea.
 Adding to that, corruption makes it very difficult for a state to respond to piracy incidents, as it makes the military less effective.
-Nigeria and Cameroon rank 149 on Transparency International's corruption perception index, whereas Congo and Guinea Bissau 165, and Democratic Republic of Congo ranks 170, as some of the most corrupt countries in the world in 2020.
+Nigeria and Cameroon rank 149 on Transparency International's corruption perception index, whereas the Republic of the Congo and Guinea Bissau 165, and Democratic Republic of Congo ranks 170, as some of the most corrupt countries in the world in 2020.

 Apart from corruption, the black enterprise, of which petro-piracy is part of along with oil-theft and illegal fuel trading, is caused by ethno-communal ties, the geographical space of the Gulf of Guinea as a region, energy commodities, and a thriving black market for energy.
 First, ethnicity is a driver of the black enterprise, where “criminal collaboration is facilitated by transnational ethnic communities”, motivated by “socio-cultural and historical antecedents, due to colonial geographical delineation of Africa resulting in artificial boundaries that grouped people of the same ethnical background on opposing geographical divide”.
 An example of this is piracy activities along the Nigeria-Benin border with mixed nationals from the two countries in the pirate group.
 Second, the geographical space of the region, especially in the Niger Delta, facilitates the basis for the black enterprise, herein petro-piracy.
 The region's wetland, land, creeks, sea, oil, and different contestation are key.
 Third, energy commodities of oil and petroleum provide incentives of petro-piracy, oil-theft, and illegal fuel trading, as well as a common cause.
 Therefore, the lucrative oil business for profits is a very important root cause.
 Fourth, a flourishing black market full of demand, keeps the activities of petro-pirates and other criminals alive.
-Without a market, the illegal oil business would not exist.